BerkeleyAutomation/dvrk-vismpc/README.md

 source ~/venv/bin/activate
 ```

-I did `pip freeze` and put this in a file, and then made a new Python3 virtualenv:
+I did `pip freeze` and put this in a file,
+`/home/davinci/seita/minho_requirements.txt` and then made a new Python3
+virtualenv:

 ```
 virtualenv venvs/py3-vismpc-dvrk  --python=python3
 ```

-and then did `pip install -r [filename].txt` to get all the packages updated.
+and then did `pip install -r minho_requirements.txt` to get all the packages
+updated.
 After that, running `import zivid` should work.
-This should be the same
+This should be the
-virtualenv that we use for loading TensorFlow.
+same virtualenv that we use for loading TensorFlow.

+*I am using this virtualenv for both the RSS and IROS submissions.
+When doing
+so, be careful that the `baselines-fork` version is the correct one!*

 **Update: not sure what happened but we may have to install a Python2
 virtualenv as well that uses the system site packages, so that we can do `pip
 install scikit-learn` and get the structural similarity code ... stay tuned!**

-*I am using this virtualenv for both the RSS and IROS submissions.
-When doing
-so, be careful that the `baselines-fork` version is the correct one!*

 ## Calibration and Camera